 It's a rare business owner who doesn't want to improve profits and boost cash flow by reducing the carrying cost of inventory.
 Here are two cutting-edge ways to help you manage inventory more efficiently.

-Just in time management involves planning shipments of material to arrive only when they are required.
+Just-in-time inventory management involves planning shipments of material to arrive just before they're required.
 This saves money in inventory costs and increases production responsiveness and flexibility.
 In order for this concept to work, though, you've got to have effective lead-time management.

 Tighter set-up times.
-By reducing set-up times (and associated costs), you can afford to produce smaller lot sizes.
-Also, if your company is inefficient on set-ups, you'll likely change products less often.
+By reducing set-up times and the associated costs, you can afford to produce smaller lot sizes.
+Also, if your company is inefficient on machine setups, you'll likely change products less often.

 Flexibility.
 During bottlenecks or unplanned spikes in demand, a flexible work force is able to quickly reassign tasks.

 Humming machines.
-For companies with a high degree of automation, preventive maintenance is critical to just in time management.
-Unplanned downtime can be disruptive and costly, so a proactive approach to keeping things running is essential.
+For companies with a high degree of automation, preventive maintenance is critical to just-in-time management.
+Unplanned downtime can be disruptive and costly.

 Here's how three companies benefited by changing their inventory management: